alexcg1/space_education/README.md

 The curriculum is broken down into different units, each focusing on different objectives and skills.

-**Before each activity**: Participants create a Design Contract, in which they consider what they want to achieve, how to achieve it, how to show they've achieved it, the resources they'll need, and anything that might get in their way.
+**Before each activity**: Participants create a Design Document, in which they consider what they want to achieve, how to achieve it, how to show they've achieved it, the resources they'll need, and any obstacles that might get in their way.

 **At the end of each unit**: